V-Holguin/Data-Exploration/PalmerPenguins(R)/README.md

 ### To download, open the documents then press 'Download raw file' at the top right

-### A non-interactive image is also available for view to see the dashboard
+### An image is also available for view to see the dashboard

 ### The RMarkdown is included to just view the script